mvdh7/PyCO2SYS/docs/index.md

 ## About

-PyCO2SYS is maintained primarily by [Dr Matthew Humphreys](https://www.nioz.nl/en/about/organisation/staff/matthew-humphreys) of NIOZ Royal Netherlands Institute for Sea Research (Texel) with support from the main developers of all previous versions of CO2SYS.
+PyCO2SYS is maintained primarily by [Dr Matthew P. Humphreys](https://www.nioz.nl/en/about/organisation/staff/matthew-humphreys) of NIOZ Royal Netherlands Institute for Sea Research (Texel) with support from the main developers of all previous versions of CO2SYS.

 ### Citation